 With the money you save on the shampoo, buy a quality conditioner.
 Unlike shampoo that washes down the drain, the quality of conditioner does make a difference.
 Just keep in mind that it takes only a tiny amount to get the job done, so go easy!

-YESTERDAY: Best Way to Sell Gift Cards for Cash
+PREVIOUSLY: Best Way to Sell Gift Cards for Cash